MoseleyBioinformaticsLab/icikt/README.rst

 left-centered distribution perspective and are included in the calculation of concordant and discordant pairs used in calculating the correlation value.

-Full API documentation, user guide, and tutorial can be found on readthedocs_
+Full API documentation, user guide, and tutorial can be found on Github_Pages_

 Installation
 --------------